wp-plugins/user-role-editor/trunk/readme.txt

 == Changelog ==
 = 3.8 =
 * 01.09.2012
 * Bug fix: Some times URE didn't show real changes it made to the database.
-The reason direct update of database did not invalidate data stored at WordPress cache.
+The reason was that direct update of database did not invalidate data stored at WordPress cache.
 Special thanks to [Knut Sparhell](http://sparhell.no/knut/) for the help to detect this critical issue.
 * WordPress core capabilities are shown separately from capabilities added by plugins and manually.
 * If you configured URE to show you 'Administrator' role, you will see its capabilities, but you can not exclude any capability from it.
 I may just add capabilities to the Administrator role now.
 The reason - Administrator role should have all existing capabilities included.
 * Brasilian Portuguese translation is updated.
 Thanks to [Onbiz](http://www.onbiz.com.br/).